eclipse-archived/ceylon-lang.org/documentation/tour/sequences.md

 A sequence type is usually written `X[]` for some element type `X`.
 But this is really just an abbreviation for the union type `Empty|Sequence<X>`.

-The interface `Sequence` represents a sequence with at least one element.
+The interface `Sequence` represents a sequence *with at least one element*.
 The type `Empty` represents an empty sequence with no elements.
 Some operations of the type `Sequence` aren't defined by `Empty`, so you can't call them if all you have is `X[]`.
 Therefore, we need the `if (nonempty ... )` construct